rantahar/introduction-to-mpi/_episodes/09-parallellising_serial.md

 >> ## Solution
 >> Each rank needs to send the values at `u(1)` down to `rank-1` and
 >> the values at `u(my_j_max)` to `rank+1`.
->> There needs to be an exeption for the first and the last rank.
+>> There needs to be an exception for the first and the last rank.
 >>
 >>~~~
 {% include code/poisson_mpi_step2.f08 %}